CATHOLIC TIMES SUBSCRIPTIONS

 ATTENDING MASS DURING THE PANDEMIC

 - Numbers in church will be limited.
-We can only take about ½ of our capacity.

 - Once we reach capacity no one else will be able to enter.